candywendao/Airbnb_Seattle_Open_Data/README.md

-# Airbnb_Seattle_Open_Data
+# Data Analysis

 ## Motivation

-This project analyzes the Airbnb Seattle Open Data from the aspects of listings types, location, reviews and prices.
+This project analyzes the [Airbnb Seattle Open Data](https://www.kaggle.com/airbnb/seattle) from the aspects of listings types, location, reviews and prices.

+## Business Questions

+- What are the busiest times of the year to visit Seattle?
+- What type of listings are more common in Seattle?
+How is Airbnb listings' quality in Seattle?
+- What features are important in estimating prices?

 ## Files

 - Data:
   calendar.csv; listings.csv; reviews.csv;
 - Jupyter Notebook:

+## Acknowledgement
+This dataset is part of Airbnb Inside, and the original source can be found [here](http://insideairbnb.com/get-the-data.html).